-Manufactured home remodeling projects and repairs should do two things: improve the home or make it easier or more comfortable to live in and increase its equity as much as possible.
+Manufactured home remodeling projects and repairs should do two things: improve the home or make it easier or more comfortable to live in and increase its value as much as possible.

-Knowing the cost versus value of a project can help you chose the best projects.
+Knowing how to calculate the cost versus the ending value of a project can help you chose the best projects.
 Learn How To Determine The Value Of A House Renovation.

-The January 2015 issue of Remodeling Magazine delivered a fine analysis of the country’s average ROI data for 2014 and it hasn’t changed much in the last 5 years.
-We used their report to determine our own picks for best-manufactured home remodeling projects that can increase your home’s value.
+Remodeling Magazine delivered a fine analysis of the country’s average ROI data for 2014 and it hasn’t changed much in the last 5 years.
+We used their report to determine our own picks for best-manufactured home remodeling projects that can increase your manufactured home’s value.

-Projects rarely provide 100% return on investment, the national ROI for combined remodeling projects was only 62.5% so it is important to understand which projects will help you get the most bang for your buck.
+Projects rarely provide 100% return on investment, the national ROI for combined remodeling projects is only about 62.5% so it is important to understand which projects will help you get the most bang for your buck.

 The ‘less-is-more trend’ may be settling in for the long haul.
 The current housing trend seems to be turning toward smaller, more practical projects.
 ROI dropped for two-story additions by 10.7%, both master bedroom suites and high-end kitchen remodels decreased 8.6%.

-Remodeling became more expensive throughout 2014 and that trend looks to continue this year.
-The price for hiring a professional to do your remodel increased 4.22% from the 2014 Cost vs. Value report.
+Remodeling has gotten more expensive since 2014 and that trend looks to continue for years to come.
+The price of hiring a professional to do your remodel increased by 4.22% in the last 4 years alone.

 If you plan on remodeling, do it sooner than later.

-10 Remodeling Projects that Can Increase Your Home’s Value
+10 Smart Manufactured Home Remodeling Projects that Can Increase Your Home’s Value